 The adoption of the TOSCA standard can help reaching a good level of interoperability among different services in this area.
-However, this is a necessary but not sufficient condition since the full interoperability would require the adoption of the same TOSCA custom types (in addition to the normative ones) and of the same REST API specifications.
+However, this is a necessary but not sufficient condition since the

 Currently there is not an official standard for the PaaS orchestration APIs.